polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ## Introduction

-Setting up a Polkadot validator node allows you to play an essential role in securing the network and earning staking rewards.
-This guide walks you through the technical steps required to set up a validator, from installing the necessary software to managing keys and synchronizing your node with the chain.
+Setting up a Polkadot validator node is essential for securing the network and earning staking rewards.
+This guide walks you through the technical steps to set up a validator, from installing the necessary software to managing keys and synchronizing your node with the chain.

 Running a validator requires a commitment to maintaining a stable, secure infrastructure.
-Validators are responsible not only for their own stakes but also for those of nominators who trust them with their tokens.
-This means that proper setup and ongoing management are critical to ensuring smooth operation and avoiding potential penalties such as slashing.
+Validators are responsible for their own stakes and those of nominators who trust them with their tokens.
+Proper setup and ongoing management are critical to ensuring smooth operation and avoiding potential penalties such as slashing.

 ## Prerequisites

-To get the most from this guide ensure you've done the following before going forward:
+To get the most from this guide, ensure you've done the following before going forward:

 - Read [Validator Requirements](infrastructure/running-a-validator/requirements.md) and understand the recommended minimum skill level and hardware needs
 - Read [General Management](infrastructure/running-a-validator/operational-tasks/general-management.md), [Upgrade Your Node](infrastructure/running-a-validator/operational-tasks/upgrade-your-node.md), and [Pause Validating](infrastructure/running-a-validator/onboarding-and-offboarding/stop-validating.md) and understand the tasks required to keep your validator operational